It’s all good.

 31052014 (1)

-I fell asleep to the distant sound of shotgun blasts and woke several times to wild yahooing.
-I imagine it was just another typical night in Narrabri.
+I fell asleep to the distant sound of shotgun blasts and woke several times to wild yahooing, it was just another typical night in Narrabri.

 31052014 (3)Riding into Moree, wheat was replaced with cotton fields that stretched across the horizon.

-At the Caravan Park they offer free artisan spas, pumped at a constant temperature deep within the earth.
+At the Caravan Park, they offer free artisan spas, pumped at a constant temperature from deep within the earth.
 Not my cup of tea though, even for this weary cyclist.

 Half a dozen guys sitting in the camp kitchen were happy for the distraction when I arrived, “You from Melbourne?
 I wouldn’t even want to drive that far!”
-They we good natured and took my tea total stance with good humour.
+They we good-natured fellas even when I graciously refused to drink Rum with them taking my tea total stance with good humor.

 One bloke asked me “What’s Melbourne like?
 I was thinking of going there looking for work.”

-“Like anywhere else” I said, it’s what you make it.”
+“Like anywhere else I guess, plenty of work if you’re looking it’s what you make it.”

 31052014 (2)31052014 (4)